zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

-# Instrumental Categories, Wireheading, and War
+# Unnatural Categories Are Optimized for Deception

 **Followup to**: [Where to Draw the Boundaries?](https://www.lesswrong.com/posts/esRZaPXSHgWzyB2NL/where-to-draw-the-boundaries)